RaspberryEmma/ZombieSim/README.md

-# intractmodelinf
+# ZombieSim
-The goal of the `intractmodelinf` package is to provide tools for inference for models with intractable likelihoods using Approximate Bayesian Computation (ABC).
-It uses R with integrated C++ code (using Rcpp and RcppArmadillo) to help with computational speed.
+The goal of the `ZombieSim` package is to provide tools for inference for models with intractable likelihoods using Approximate Bayesian Computation (ABC).
+Specifically, modelling the outbreak of a viral zombie epidemic and using ABC to estimate model parameters from simulated data.
+The package uses R with integrated C++ code (using Rcpp and RcppArmadillo) to help with computational speed.

 This also contains functions to simulate a zombie epidemic under the model described in ["When zombies attack!: Mathematical modelling of an outbreak of zombie infection"](https://loe.org/images/content/091023/Zombie%20Publication.pdf).
 We use the SZR model given in the paper with the natural birth and death rate set to zero.